leontyevdv/catalog-service/README.md

 - Java 21
 - Gatling simulations and load tests.
 See the [simulations](simulations) directory.
 Currenctly runs against the gatling test environment.
 - Spec-first approach with the OpenAPI specification.
 See the [apis/spec](apis/spec) directory.
 - Spec-first server with OpenAPI Generator.
 See the [apis/server](apis/server) directory.
+- External configuration with Spring Cloud Config Server.
+See the [config-repo](https://github.com/leontyevdv/book-service-config).
+- ADR (Architecture Decision Records).
+See the [doc/architecture/decisions](doc/architecture/decisions) directory and  [the ADR Tools' repo](https://github.com/npryce/adr-tools)

 ## TODO
 - Modify Gatling simulations to simulate load for this service.